-What is the Best Polyurethane for Hardwood Floors: Expert Guide
+Best Polyurethane for Hardwood Floors: Oil vs Water-Based Guide (2026)

 Types Of Polyurethane

 Oil-based polyurethane is tough and durable.
 It makes floors shiny and rich.
-This type is easy to apply.
-It is also long-lasting.
-It has a strong smell.
-It takes more time to dry.
+This type is easy to apply and long-lasting.
+It has a strong smell and takes more time to dry.
 It is good for high traffic areas.
-Some people love its classic look.
-It can make wood look yellow.
-It can hide scratches well.
-It is great for old wood floors.
-You need to open windows for air when using it.
+It can hide scratches well and is great for old wood floors.
+You need ventilation when using it.

-Water-based polyurethane dries fast.
-It has a clear finish.
-It does not change wood color.
-It has less smell.
-It is better for the environment.
-It is easy to clean up.
-It is not as tough as oil-based.
-It is good for low traffic areas.
-It is perfect for light wood.
-It keeps wood looking natural.
-It is great for those sensitive to smells.
+Water-based polyurethane dries fast, has a clear finish, and does not change wood color.
+It has less smell and is better for the environment.
+It is easier to clean up with soap and water.
+It is good for low-traffic areas and keeps wood looking natural — especially light-colored woods where amber yellowing would be unwanted.

 Comparing Oil-based And Water-based